holochain/scaffolding/guides/cli.md

 - `example`
   Scaffold an example hApp.

-- `help`
-  Prints this message or the help of the given subcommand(s).

 - `link-type`
   Scaffold a link type and its appropriate zome functions into an existing zome.